310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 {% endbubble %}

 {% bubble Chiaki %}
 Sengoku!
-You’re here just in time—explain the situation!
+You’re here just in time — explain the situation!

 Hm?
 Even Anzu is here?
 Is that a first aid kit in your hand?
 Did you go somewhere to fetch it?